rayiner/portfolio/README.md

 - Liveness analysis based on the data-flow solver
 - Construction of pruned SSA form using the method outlined in Cooper & Torczon's "Engineering a Compiler"
 - Copy propagation in SSA form
-- Elimination of SSA form minimizing inserted copies using Sreedhar's algorithm, along with Tarjan's union-find data structure.
+- Elimination of SSA form minimizing inserted copies using Sreedhar's algorithm, along with Tarjan's union-find data structure
 - Computation of the interference graph and register allocation using Chaitin's graph coloring algorithm